 Here’s the basic logic for fixing Soft 404 errors

-Step 1: Check the quality of affected pages
+Step 1: Check the quality of the affected pages

 First you need to click on Indexing -> Pages.